SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 PopUps and input dialogs
 ------------------------

+In the standard the following dialog boxes are shown in the middle of the screen, where SikuliX (IDE or from commandline) is running (usually the primary screen).

+.. versionadded:: 1.1.0
+They are always on top from the beginning, no matter which application currently is the frontmost.
+While the dialog is visible, you might move it around and act on other applications, until you work with the dialog box.

+.. versionadded:: 1.1.0
+If you want the dialog to appear in a special location on the screen (even on other screens in multimonitor situations), you can use the function :py:func:`popat` to define this location.
+The dialog will be positioned here with the center of its dialog panel.
+Be aware, that locations near the edge of the screen might make parts of the dialog not accessible (this is not checked).
+This location will stay in effect until changed by another use of :py:func:`popat`.
+A :py:func:`popat` without parameters will reset it to the standard (center of the screen, where SikuliX is running).

+.. py:function:: popat(x, y)
+.. py:function:: popat(location)
+.. py:function:: popat(region)
+.. py:function:: popat()

+	Define the location, where the center of popup dialogs should be positioned from now on.

+	:param x: x value of the location
+	:param y: y value of the location

+	:param location: the location as a :py:class:`Location`

+	:param region: the location as the center of the given :py:class:`Region`

+	If no parameter is given, the location will be reset to the center of the screen, where SikuliX is running (default).

 .. py:function:: popup(text, [title])

 	Display a dialog box with an *OK* button and *text* as the message.
 The script